rtmpata/LocalLevelsNepal/README.md

 # LocalLevelsNepal
 Information about Local Levels of Nepal.
+Data References:
+  Nepal Goverment
-Data References: Department of National ID and Civil Registration, Wikipedia
+  Department of National ID and Civil Registration

+  Wikipedia